-All three functions can be combined in order to unload useless pointer calculations off the CPU.
+All three functions can be combined in order to unload useless pointer calculations and page operations off the CPU.
 Example could be playback of the PCM data located in the GR8NET card's RAM.
 After loading audio file into the RAM, application knows its start address and end address.
 Before anything else, application resets generator.
 Application sets these addresses up in the prefetch function.
-Then application resets PCM function, and while bit 7 of PCM control register is set to 1, reads sample (8-bit or 16-bit) from prefetch data register, and writes this sample to PCM data register, thus buffering samples into PCM memory.
+Then application resets PCM function, and while bit 7 of PCM control register is set to 1, reads sample (8-bit or 16-bit) from prefetch data register, and writes this sample, byte by byte, to PCM data register, thus buffering samples into PCM memory.
+Application can buffer in bulk by examining PCM bytes free, and write this count of bytes - it will be much faster operation.
 After PCM control register's bit 7 becomes 0 (PCM buffer is full), or source data exhausted (bit 0 of prefetch flags register is set), application starts PCM playback function, but it does not play yet.
 To start operation, application sets up controlled interrupt generator (without hardware interrupt generation), and launches it.
 Then application regularly checks bit 7 of PCM control register, and quickly replenishes samples from prefetch register, until PCM control register bit 7 becomes 0 or prefetch data ends.